Catheter ablation: Blanking period

 Recurrence of atrial fibrillation within three months of an ablation is seen in most patients, but many of those patients become free of atrial fibrillation in the long term.
 For this reason the first three months after an ablation are described as the blanking period, during which no further intervention is to be attempted.

 In 35 to 65 percent of all cases, atrial arrhythmias occur within the first three months after ablation.
 If this is the case in the first month, it is a particular indication of possible late recurrences.

 The early recurrences of arrhythmias such as atrial fibrillation, atrial flutter, left atrial (arising from the left atrium) tachycardia are abbreviated as ERAT in the medical literature.
 They are considered temporary and benign and occur in up to 40 percent of patients.
 However, half of this group with symptomatic ERAT after ablation will relapse.

 Research has shown that ERAT primarily occurs within the first two weeks after ablation.
 Tissue edema after ablation disappears within a month.
 That is why a three-month blanking period has been criticized because it appears to be too long.
 A period of four weeks after surgical or transcatheteral ablations is considered to be more sensible.

 According to the latest studies, arrhythmia recurrences that occur in the first few weeks after catheter ablation for atrial fibrillation are not necessarily considered a failure of the procedure.
 It is assumed that such early recurrences, in contrast to late recurrences, are caused by temporary local inflammatory reactions in the atrium as a result of the procedure and heal on their own.
 However, a study by Korean cardiologists showed that in almost 70 percent of the cases examined, early recurrences were also followed by late recurrences.

 Recurrence during the nine months following the blanking period, occurs in 25% to 40% of patients, the variability greatly affected by obesity and the severity of atrial fibrillation before the ablation.

 Medication after ablation

 Despite ablation, medication often cannot be avoided.
 Studies show that around 30 to 40 percent of participants continue to be treated with antiarrhythmic drugs despite atrial fibrillation ablation, which is due, among other things, to the early recurrences that occur during the blanking period, which are caused by local inflammatory reactions in the atrium.
 Such early recurrences can be prevented by using antiarrhythmic drugs.
 However, the benefit of such therapy is questionable, particularly if it continues beyond the blanking period.
+Anticoagulation after atrial fibrillation ablation has been rigorously studied in randomized clinical trials and meta-analyses.
+The American College of Cardiology, American Heart Association, and Heart Rhythm Society recommend uninterrupted direct oral anticoagulants (DOACs) or vitamin K antagonists (VKAs) during the periprocedural period, as uninterrupted therapy reduces both thromboembolic and bleeding complications compared to interrupted regimens.